ivanbo97/hangman-game/README.md

 ## Getting started

-* Requirements: **Java 14, Maven, Docker**

-1. Clone the project
-2. In project's root folder (where pom.xml is) run:  **mvn install**
+* Requirements: **Having docker deamon and docker client on your machine**

-3. After the project is built.
+After the project is built.
 You can run : **docker compose up**.
 This will pull two images (hangman-game and mysql), and start the application.
-4. Now you should have locally running two services: MySQL and Hangman game.
+Data from MySQL DB is going to be persisted on your local machine.
+You can check the exact folder in **docker-compose.yml** Now you should have locally running two services: MySQL and Hangman game.
 You can acess the app on localhost:8080 and there you go :)